wleepang/DesktopDeployR/README.md

 Deployment
 ----------
-The entiry folder structure is copied to the deployed location.
+The entire folder structure is copied to the deployed location.
-Optionally, the `.git` repository folder is removed from the deployment.